Residency and Deliverables

 The University of Notre Dame, in keeping with its reputation as a premier Catholic university, brings to this enterprise an overarching commitment to the common good, infused with ethical values and grounded in respect for diverse cultures, religions and political systems.
 The Pulte Institute responds to global development needs that are at the core of the University’s Catholic mission.

-The Pulte Institute recruits Visiting Associates whose work and proposed policy publications most clearly align with the identified advocacy topics within our thematic areas of focus.
-The current topics of greatest interest are:
+The Pulte Institute recruits Visiting Associates whose work and proposed policy publications most clearly align with the identified advocacy areas within our research themes.
+The current areas of greatest interest are:

 - Pulte Institute Advocacy Theme: Poverty and Inequality